-At espy over half of the brands we carry are manufactured and designed in Canada and follow Canadian labour standards and regulations.
+Many of the brands we carry are manufactured and designed in Canada and follow Canadian labour standards and regulations.

 espy deals with reputable companies in Canada and all over the world trusting they ensure acceptable working environments for their factory workers.
 We cannot and have not audited all of the factories of these manufacturing facilities as this is simply not feasible.
-Our owner Megan has visited many of the factories in Canada and the United States and can personally attest to their conditions. espy believes that the only way that consumers can be sure of social responsibility is to shop local, and buy Canadian.
+Owner/Proprietor Megan Szanik has visited many of the factories in Brazil, Canada and the United States and can personally attest to their conditions. espy believes that the only way that consumers can be sure of social responsibility is to shop local, and buy Canadian.

-When the consumer is interested in a brand, it is their responsibility to investigate, conduct the necessary research, and make their determination if they fit their criteria for being socially and environmentally responsible.
-The espy stylists can provide a wealth of knowledge about each brand but cannot possibly know everything about the brand’s supply chain, manufacturing process or environmental and social policies.
+When the consumer is interested in a brand, it is their responsibility to investigate, conduct the necessary research, and make their determination if they fit their personal criteria for being socially and environmentally responsible.
+The espy stylists can provide a wealth of knowledge about each brand but cannot possibly know everything about the brand’s supply chain, manufacturing process or environmental and social policies

 Discover the New You from:

-Mon-Wed: 10:30 am – 7:00 pm
+Mon-Wed: 10:30 am – 6:00 pm

-Thurs-Fri: 10:30 am – 9:00 pm
+Thurs-Fri: 10:30 am – 7:00 pm

 Sat: 10:30 am – 6:00 pm

-Sun: 11:00 am – 5:00 pm
+Sun: 12:00 pm – 5:00 pm